mozilla-l10n/localizer-documentation/webprojects/snippets.md

 ### What is the lead time for a snippet request?

-The team needs a minimum of two weeks, if snippet needs to appear in target language.
+The team needs a minimum of two weeks if snippet needs to appear in language other than English in your country.
 This assumes that the snippet doesn’t require much revision.

 ### What is the typical snippet review cycle for approval?